Parallels/packer-examples/windows/README.md

   export PYTHONPATH=$PYTHONPATH:/Library/Frameworks/ParallelsVirtualizationSDK.framework/Versions/Current/Libraries/Python/3.7
   ```

-### Windows 11 on ARM ISO
+### Windows 11 on Arm ISO

-You will need to download the Windows 11 on ARM ISO.
+You will need to download Windows 11 on Arm ISO file.
-Microsoft only provides the VHDXok file.
-You can get one by using the [UUP Dump](https://uupdump.net/) service.

-* Select the latest Windows 11 build for ARM64
-* follow the online instructions to download the scripts
-* run the `uup_download_macos.sh` script
-  > This will require some extra software to be installed on your Mac.
-Follow the instructions in the ```readme.unix.md``` file that is created in the directory where you run the script.

-  * Alternatively you can use a linux VM and run the `uup_download_linux.sh` script from there, you will still need to install all of the required software, but it is a bit easier to do on linux and you will have a cleaner environment.
-* Once the script has finished you will have an usable ISO file in the script directory. you can either copy it into this folder or you can use that folder as the isoPath.
+a.
+Most users will be best served by the Get Windows 11 from Microsoft option to download the ISO image as described [here] (https://kb.parallels.com/125375), interrupting the process once the image is downloaded.
+The ISO image can then be found in the ~/Downloads folder.

+b.
+Corporate users can find the image on Microsoft’s Business portal.

+Downloading Windows ISO from the Microsoft Business portal

 * you will also need to get the file checksum in sha-256, you can get this by running the following command:

  ```bash